 Romantik Seehotel Jaegerwirt, a four-star resort nestled in the mountains, decided to go public with its ordeal after experiencing its fourth ransomware attack.
 The latest attack struck the high-end hotel during the first weekend of its winter season, disabling some systems critical to the resort’s management including its electronic key cards and the reservations system.
 The hotel quickly decided to pay the demanded ransom after its guests were left completely locked out of their rooms with no way for the hotel to reprogram their keycards or check new guests in.
 According to reports, the resort paid approximately $1,600 to regain access to their systems.
 Ironically, the fourth and last attack came the day before the hotel had scheduled the installation of a new firewall.
 What’s the hotel’s next planned upgrade?
 They’re taking steps to prevent any guests from being locked out of their rooms again by returning to old physical locks and keys for all guest rooms.

 The ransomware attacks on Romantik Seehotel Jaegerwirt show how widespread this malware threat is and illustrate the fact that businesses of all kinds are potential victims of this type of cyber crime.
 From hospitals to public transit systems, ransomware attacks target companies across the entire spectrum of industries.
-And while small business owners often assume that big corporations are more likely to be targeted by cyber criminals, that assumption is being increasingly disproved.
-Indeed, according to a Kaspersky Security Network report, attacks on small business increased eight times between 2015 and 2016.
-Small business also tends to feel the impact of a ransomware attack more than a large corporation; as Kaspersky’s report reveals, 55 percent of all the businesses who experienced a ransomware attack were kept out of their data and systems for at least several days.
-In short, small business owners can look to the Romantik Seehotel Jaegerwirt’s experience to see how such an attack could affect their business, their data and their customer relationships.
+And while small and medium businesses owners often assume that big corporations are more likely to be targeted by cyber criminals, that assumption is being increasingly disproved.
+Indeed, according to a Kaspersky Security Network report, attacks on small and medium businesses increased eight times between 2015 and 2016.
+Small and Medium Businesses also tends to feel the impact of a ransomware attack more than a large corporation; as Kaspersky’s report reveals, 55 percent of all the businesses who experienced a ransomware attack were kept out of their data and systems for at least several days.
+In short, small and medium businesses owners can look to the Romantik Seehotel Jaegerwirt’s experience to see how such an attack could affect their business, their data and their customer relationships.